frictionlessdata/datapackage-js/README.md

 ## Features

- - `DataPackage` class for working with data packages
+ - `Package` class for working with data packages
  - `Resource` class for working with data resources
  - `Profile` class for working with profiles
  - `validate` function for validating data package descriptors